Israeli military says it will begin drafting ultra-Orthodox men. That could rattle the government

 Associated Press

-JERUSALEM (AP) — The Israeli military announced Tuesday it will begin sending draft notices to Jewish ultra-Orthodox men on Sunday.
+JERUSALEM (AP) — The Israeli military on Tuesday said it would begin sending draft notices to Jewish ultra-Orthodox men next week — a step that could destabilize Prime Minister Benjamin Netanyahu’s government and trigger more large protests in the community.

-That follows a landmark Supreme Court order for young religious men to begin enlisting for military services.
+The announcement followed a landmark Supreme Court order for young religious men to begin enlisting for military service.
 Under long-standing political arrangements, ultra-Orthodox men had been exempt from the draft, which is compulsory for most Jewish men.

-The system created widespread resentment among the general public in Israel, especially after more than nine months of war against Hamas militants in Gaza.
-The court ruled that the system of exemptions was discriminatory.
+The exemptions created resentment among the general public in Israel, especially after more than nine months of war against Hamas militants in Gaza.
+The army summons is the beginning of a months-long enlistment process that can be difficult to enforce if there is large-scale refusal to comply.
+The army did not say when it expects ultra-Orthodox men to begin serving or how many men were receiving the new notices.

+The court ruled that the system of exemptions, which allow religious men to study in Jewish seminaries while others are forced to serve in the army, was discriminatory.
+Ultra-Orthodox leaders say religious study is equally important for the country’s future and that their generations-old way of life will be threatened if their followers serve in the army.

-Tuesday’s announcement could rattle Prime Minister Benjamin Netanyahu’s government, which relies on the support of ultra-Orthodox parties that opposed any changes to the system.
+Netanyahu’s government relies on the support of ultra-Orthodox parties that oppose changes to the system.
+Religious leaders have not said what steps they will take.
+If they leave the ruling coalition, the government would likely topple and the country would be plunged into early elections two years ahead of schedule.

-It also could lead to unrest.
+The army’s announcement also could lead to unrest.
 Past attempts to enlist ultra-Orthodox men have triggered mass protests in ultra-Orthodox communities.
-On Monday, a vehicle carrying two military officers was attacked and blocked in an ultra-Orthodox city.

-The army statement said it would begin sending “initial summons orders” to ultra-Orthodox men as part of its program “to promote the integration of members of the ultra-Orthodox community into its ranks.”

-The summons is the beginning of a months-long recruitment process.
-The army did not say when it expects ultra-Orthodox men to begin serving or how many men it hopes to recruit.
+A previously scheduled demonstration against the draft had been planned for Tuesday evening in the ultra-Orthodox city of Bnei Brak, near Tel Aviv.

+On Monday night, dozens of ultra-Orthodox surrounded the cars of senior military commanders who were meeting with local rabbis in Bnei Brak to discuss an ultra-Orthodox unit in the army.
+The crowd threatened the officers, calling them “murderers” and throwing bottles, according to Israeli media.